 Second chance credit cards are a great way to rebuild credit.

 But choosing a second chance credit card can be overwhelming.
-We’ve compiled 5 second chance credit cards to help you pick the best credit card to rebuild credit.
+We’ve compiled a list of second chance credit cards to help you pick the best credit card to rebuild credit.

 Once you’ve established a good repayment history over 12 to 24 months, you’ll be in a good position to open credit cards for good credit to take advantage of the many perks, for example: